 Click here for a description of all activity levels.

 What To Expect

-Transferring between major cities on this trip, we travel by public train in keeping with local Japanese custom.
-There will be two nights during which we will be without our luggage and we carry what we need in our day packs.
+Transfers on this trip will be by public train or private bus.
+There will be 2 nights during which we will be without our luggage and we carry what we need in our day packs.

 Note that seafood and soy are both prevalent in Japanese cuisine.
 Please contact us to discuss any special dietary requirements.